braidn/blrrrg/posts/2021-09-21-twenty-twenty-one-excitement.md

 and mostly just a little better than the relevant competion that they all gathered on this list at precisely the same time.

 1. [Astro.build][astro]
   There has been only a very shallow amount of exploration around the Astro community.
   Throughout that short time of playing with this 'toolchain', I have been blown away.
   The mere fact that Bob from accounting can write [VueJS][vue], Tom from marketing can write [Svelte][svelte], and it all compiles to a usable website is bonkers.
   Especially for anyone who lived through the frontend framework wars of 2010 through 2016.
   As 2021 comes to an end, I will continue to play and prod with this toolchain when building [toy applications][pragprog].

 1. [AWS CDK][cdk]
   AWS's Cloud Development Kit has been around for quite some time.
   It's even likely to hit 2.0 in 2021 which is a huge feat for a large JavaScript project.
   Pulumi has also recently introduced '[native AWS][paws]' support using AWS's recently released '[Cloud Control API][capi]' tool.
   All of these tools are aimed at making Cloudformation much more maintainable and the resulting infrastructure easier to reason about.
   Overall I am psyched to see where the DevOps as code tooling evolves in 2022.

+1. [Cloudflare's][cloud]
+  service offering is exploding throughout 2021.
+  It's almost weekly that they are building something new that's in beta.
+  However when you check back the next week, that thing that was new last week is out of beta and something new is taking its' place.
+  Cloudflare is aiming to push all compute closer and closer to users ('The Edge').
+  This coupled with streaming data (also served from the edge) will be where we see larger performance gains in the future.
+  This blog is moveing to Cloudflare from Netlify at this very moment.
+With They have intrigued me that much with their offerings.

-1.
+1. Digital Gardening
+  or perhaps 'knowledge recording' is very top of mind for many folks in a knowledge field at the moment.
+  There has been a lot of new products budding out of this interest for the better part of the last 2 years.
+  Many folks may know about [Roam][roam] but, there is also [Obsidian][obs] and [LogSeq][lgsc] that have a good slice of the market share.
+  All of these tools are helping us recall pertinent information when we needed it the most.
+  When one works in a field that is awash with information, having a tool to tame it is invaluable.

+1. Many 'things' are being standardized behind an HTTP interface.
+  Not so long ago we needed to worry about connection pooling between our applications and databases.
+  Now though, there's no need.
+  There's a reliable HTTP API that where these pools used to be.
+  We can cache these calls, horizontally scale to any number of connections, and even stream data if we choose.
+  [FaunaDB][fauna] is a great example of a tool that's doing this very well.
+  They are driving data into an API layer that people understand and distributing the data behind it.
+  This space in 'infrastructure' is only going to grow as we move forward with business logic residing at 'the edge'.

 [ror7]: https://weblog.rubyonrails.org/2021/9/15/Rails-7-0-alpha-1-released/
 [astro]: https://astro.build/